Patrixxk/Advanced-shopping-cart/README.md

 ## Advanced shopping cart made with React and Typescript

 ### Main featurees and focus on using:Context, LocalStorage, processing and saving data, routing,
-Didn't really play with the design lol...not the point here
+Didn't really play with the design lol...not the goal here

 ![image](https://github.com/Patrixxk/Advanced-shopping-cart/assets/105343648/5351cff1-cfec-4bf0-9a5f-8cf4ca15d374)